Distribution centers or warehouses are generally used to store and segregate the incoming raw materials and intended for further processing.

 The distribution center is often accompanied by air conditioning or refrigeration system, depending on the nature of the product, to preserve the stocked goods intact.

 Distribution centers are often thought of as being dependent on the demand in the market.
-At times the distribution center is also referred to as a warehouse or package handling center.
+At times the distribution center is also referred to as a warehouse or a fulfillment center or package handling center.

 Distribution centers are considered as the foundation for supply network because a single location is allowed to have a huge stock of multiple products.